JeffMcClintock/GMPI/README.md

 		pinOutput.setStreaming(pinInput.isStreaming());
 	}
 ```
-What this does is communicate to the DAW, that if the plugins input signal is silent - then so is its output.
+What this does is communicate to the DAW, that since the input is silent - then so is the plugins output.

-Notice how when its input is silent the plugin can choose to completely shut down, using absolutely no CPU at all (see below).
+Notice how when its input is silent the plugin can choose to completely shut down, using no CPU at all (see below).
-This is just one example of how GMPI takes away the drudgery for you by providing *sensible default behaviour* out of the box (which can still be customized anytime you need to).
+This is just one example of how GMPI takes away the drudgery for you by providing *sensible default behaviour* out of the box (which can be customized if you need to).

 <img src="Docs/images/SilenceDetection.gif" width="500"/>